Douglas J. Robbins, 78, of Maxfield Rd., Cortland, passed away unexpectedly, surrounded by his loving family and friends, on January 22, 2020.

 Memorial contributions in Mr. Robbins’ name may be to the charity of one’s choice.

-To plant a tree in memory of Douglas J. Robbins, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Douglas J. Robbins, please visit our floral store.